stackitcloud/terraform-provider-stackit/docs/guides/opting_into_beta_resources.md

 ### Overview

 This guide explains how to opt into beta resources within the STACKIT Terraform provider.
-Beta resources are new services and features from the STACKIT cloud that are still in development and do not yet have a stable API.
+Beta resources are new services and features from the STACKIT that are still in development and do not yet have a stable API.

 Opting into beta functionality allows users to experiment with these cutting-edge features without compromising the stability of other resources and the provider itself.